 Brushing kills bacteria and with regular brushing as well as making sure the vet gives them a thorough check each time you visit his surgery, you can be certain your Cocker's teeth and gums will remain healthy.

-Unfortunately, tartar cannot be removed simply by brushing so it's important not to allow it to form in the first place.
+Unfortunately you can't remove tartar just by brushing so it's best not to let it form in the first place.

-If tartar is present, you'll need to take your boy to see the vet for de-scaling under anesthesia.
-However, once done, you'll then be able to keep plaque and tartar at bay by brushing your dog's teeth every day.
+If his teeth do have tartar you'll need to take him to see the vet for de-scaling under anesthesia.
+However, once done you'll then be able to keep plaque and tartar at bay by brushing your dog's teeth every day.

 Feeding him dry dog food (kibble) rather than wet food will also help to keep his teeth clean and his breath smelling sweet...well, sweetish!